98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

 ### Incorrect JSON: Exclusive properties missing

-This JSON, on the other hand, contains one error.
+This JSON contains one error.
 It is missing one of the exclusive properties:

 ```JSON
 {